rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/projects/academy/README.md

 # Academy Subproject

 **Purpose:**
-Mindnaught recognition, skill-onboarding, and contributor elevation framework for CoCivium knowledge developers.
+Mindnaught recognition, skill-onboarding, and contributor elevation framework for CoCivium™ knowledge developers.

 **Status:**
 Stubbed for future implementation and documentation.
 This subproject is aligned with CoCoCivium’s emergent architecture and ethical foundation.